-Watercourses and their Riparian Leave Strips offer residents health and wellness opportunities by offering opportunities to interact with nature in an urban setting.
+Watercourses and their riparian leave strips offer residents health and wellness opportunities by offering opportunities to interact with nature within an urban setting.

-Development can contribute to changes in the riparian area through loss of trees, vegetation, and wildlife.
-These changes may also greatly diminish the watercourse's natural features, functions and conditions necessary to support fish life processes.
+Development can contribute to changes in the riparian area through loss of trees and vegetation and the alteration of natural processes.
+These changes may greatly diminish the features, functions and conditions necessary to support fish life processes ability.
 DPA 1 is intended to minimize the impacts of new development along watercourses and to maintain or restore important riparian functions that support both fish and wildlife habitat within the City.